 So why not take on 2022 by fully embracing the fact that the glitch is cool.
 It sends us back to grainy TV but also launches us into the future with a feeling and excitement for uncharted frequencies.

 Whether your industry is classic photography or the future of hi-tech, the glitch can work for you because of its versatility.

 Let your customers feel the vibrations of your message and brand by designing your logo with static movement in mind.

 When we talk about gradients in logo design, I want you to get the image of single-shade gradients out of your head.
 When using gradients this year think of bright colors that blend to give off a soft and safe but eclectic vibe.

 And to help elevate your gradient logo even more, how about trying a 3-D design?
 Use the help of shadows and highlights to make your gradient really pop.

 You don’t need a logo design with a billion colors, but take two that speak to you and your brand and blend them together to create the perfect visual for your new website, t-shirt, or bucket hat.

 If this style suits your needs, have fun with it!
-Let your inner-rainbow shine onto your next logo design.
+Let your inner-rainbow shine on in your next logo design.

-From nature tones to static motion, there are many exciting designs to try on your logo and give it a fresh look for the new year.
-Which of these trends do you think will last past 2021?
+From vibrant color schemes to negative space, there are many exciting design trends to try on your logo and give it a fresh look for the new year.
+Which of these trends do you think will last past 2023?